mrpoulin/watbus/README.md

 ### Installing Django

 This project is using Django 1.5.
-Please see https://docs.djangoproject.com/en/dev/topics/install/#installing-official-release
+Please see [Installing Django 1.5](https://docs.djangoproject.com/en/dev/topics/install/#installing-official-release)